-St Mark's Church in Ambridge is holding a Disability Sunday service on $2^{nd} / 9^{th}$ September 2012 at 11.00 am.
+St Mark's Church in Ambridge is holding a Disability Sunday service on 2nd June 2013 at 11.00 am.
 There will be an engaging meeting of teaching and worship, in which disabled people are playing a leading part, and focusing on the world of disability.

-The coming of the Paralympics to Britain has raised awareness of disability.
-The Paralympics celebrate the abilities of disabled people and that's something we want to reflect in our community.
+Last year's Paralympics raised awareness of disability and celebrated the abilities of disabled people which is something we want to reflect in our community.